Order of Visit: High Point #41

 I didn’t even try to visit in 2020, given everything that was going on with the pandemic and travel restrictions.
 But, I was really hoping to give it a shot this year.

-After repeatedly monitoring the Highpointers Club website, I was pleasantly surprised to find that the owners planned to open their gates and welcome guest on the weekend of June 5-6th.
+After repeatedly monitoring the Highpointers Club website, I was pleasantly surprised to find that the owners planned to open their gates and welcome guests on the weekend of June 5-6th, 2021.
 I had that weekend wide open.
-So, if all went well, 2021 would be the year I’d finally get to visit.
+So, if all went well, 2021 would be the year I’d finally get to visit the Illinois high point.

-Of course, it made little sense to fly all the way out to Illinois just to walk up to this relatively sedate high point.
-So I planned several day of vacation in early June to wander out to the rest of my other unvisited state high points in in the Great Lakes region.
+Of course, it made little sense to fly all the way out there from Oregon just to walk up to this relatively sedate high point.
+So I planned several days of vacation in early June to wander out to the rest of my other unvisited state high points in in the Great Lakes region.
 Namely, Michigan, Wisconsin, Minnesota, and Iowa.

 (Yes, I realize Iowa doesn’t touch any of the Great Lakes, but its state high point was just 3.5 miles over the Minnesota border, and so I figured I’d might as was well add it to the itinerary…)